 As of Jan.
 1, 2014, personal support must be provided through a licensed agency.

-As part of DHS's initiative to establish health and safety standards across all of the home and community-based services, any person or agency providing personal support under the Developmental Disabilities Waiver must have a 245D license by Jan.
-1, 2014, unless the provider is an individual person (not an agency, organization or other type of business entity) and is providing personal support services to a related individual or unrelated individual(s) from one family.
+As part of DHS's initiative to establish health and safety standards across all of the home and community-based services, any person or agency who provides personal support under the Developmental Disabilities Waiver must have a 245D license, unless the provider is an individual person (not an agency, organization or other type of business entity) and is providing personal support services to a related individual or unrelated individual(s) from one family.

 Rate impact for providers transitioning from FSE to 245D

-Beginning Jan.
-1, 2014, providers who have acted as a fiscal support entities for personal support:
+As of Jan.
+1, 2014, providers who had acted as fiscal support entities for personal support:

-Will no longer act as an FSE for this service and
+- Could no longer act as an FSE for this service

-Providers of personal support who are not acting as FSEs will be regarded as existing providers for DWRS implementation.
+Providers of personal support who are not acting as FSEs were regarded as existing providers for DWRS implementation.